C v4.4 Interactive Debugger Glossary

 void SERIAL2.AT.STARTUP ( uint baud_rate )

 Initializes a flag in EEPROM which installs the secondary serial port (serial2) at the specified baud_rate as the default serial port used by the QED-Forth interpreter after each reset or restart.
 The serial2 port is supported by QED-Forth's software UART using hardware pins PA3 (input) and PA4 (output).
 The specified baud rate u must a power of 2 times 75 baud up to a maximum of 9600 baud.
 Thus the allowed baud rates for this routine are 75, 150, 300, 600, 1200, 2400, 4800, and 9600 baud.
-The effect of this routine is canceled by executing SERIAL1.AT.STARTUP.
-Note that the serial2 port can support many more baud rates, but the options have been limited to facilitate setting a reasonable startup baud rate based on a simple implementation as described below.
-Note also that the maximum baud rate that can be sustained by the serial2 port is less than 9600 baud; see the glossary entry for BAUD.
-For example, to specify that the serial2 port is to be used at startup with a baud rate of 2400 baud, type from the terminal:
+The effect of this routine is canceled by executing SERIAL1.AT.STARTUP

 DECIMAL 2400 SERIAL2.AT.STARTUP

 Be sure to modify your terminal's baud rate setting to match the new baud rate, and make sure that DIP switch#4 on the QED Board is in the ON position when using the serial2 port.
-See the entry in the Main Glossary entry for Serial2AtStartup().
+See the entry in the Main Glossary entry for Serial2AtStartup()

 SET.BOOT.VECTOR